paedaze/Milesplit-Web-Scraper/README.md

-# Milesplit Web Scraper
+# GA Milesplit Virtual Meet Simulator
-Web scraper for scraping data from schools on milesplit.
-Scrapeable data includes race times, names, athlete rosters, etc.
+This is a website used for simulating virtual meets among schools on Georgia Milesplit.
+Search for any GA Milesplit school to add to the meet and the website will simulate a virtual meet with the chosen schools.